Master in Management

 Applicants may apply for the HEC MiM - Grande Ecole program during the same year that they obtain their degree.

-First you have to create an account at hec.edu/applytomasters and then begin to fill in your application.
+First, you have to create an account at hec.edu/applytomasters and then complete your application.
 You are able to submit an application when:

 The admissibility results are published on your HEC applicant space following the screening of all eligible applications.
 For 'Join a School in France' applicants, the results will be available through our website.
 Admissible candidates are invited to take part in an admissions interview, a 20-25 minute interview in English either by Skype or on campus.
 Candidates are encouraged to discuss their unique background, motivation, interests, and goals during this interview.